-Clarks Amer is situated in a green residential area, in the heart of the pink city of Jaipur, and is credited as Rajasthan's first five-star hotel.
+Clarks Amer is situated in the heart of the pink city of Jaipur, and is credited as Rajasthan's first 5-five-star hotel.
 Famous for its unique blend of history, spirituality, and culture, Jaipur is one of the most visited tourist locations in the country.
-Nestled at a convenient distance from the hotel lie the various monuments and tourist attractions including Hawa Mahal, Amer Fort, Jantar Mantar, Birla Mandir, Jaipur Zoo, and more.
+Nestled at a convenient distance from Clarks Amer, Jaipur, lie the various monuments and tourist attractions including Hawa Mahal, Amer Fort, Jantar Mantar, Birla Mandir, Jaipur Zoo, and more.

 Khajuraho, the great Chandela capital of the bygone era is now in Chhatarpur - a district of Madhya Pradesh.
 There were about eighty-five temples of which only a few have survived and are visited by tourists across the world.
 The temples at Khajuraho are radiant examples of medieval Indian architecture.

 There are expressions of the myriad aspects of Indian life - god and goddesses, guardians of the quarters, sensuous and graceful apsaras (nymphs), surasundaris (attendants of higher divinities), salabhanjikas (tree nymphs) in infinite moods and postures.
 It is the romantic couples of Khajuraho, appearing mostly on the panels of the sandhara temples, that have drawn utmost attention.

 Clarks Avadh is situated in Hazratganj - the shopping hub of Lucknow and is extremely accessible from the High Court of Lucknow, tourist destinations, entertainment, shopping and recreation hubs in the City of Nawabs.